WalaaASA/BrickBreakerGame/README.md

 - Controls:
   - Pressing the Left and Right arrows moves the paddle
 - Allowed attempts:
-  - You just jave 3 tries to finish the game, if you can't win on one of these 3, you will not be able to play again.
+  - You just have 3 tries to finish the game, if you can't win on one of these 3, you will not be able to play again.

 https://user-images.githubusercontent.com/91792756/144722028-0e89a715-0cb2-42ad-ab5f-7e09626406fb.mp4